Why Does My Thrush Keep Coming Back? Causes of Recurrent Thrush Explained

 Recurrent thrush can be frustrating, uncomfortable and emotionally exhausting.
 Many women describe feeling like they are caught in a cycle of temporary improvement followed by the return of itching, burning, irritation or discharge.

-The good news is that recurrent vulvovaginal candidiasis (recurrent thrush) is a recognised clinical condition, and understanding why symptoms keep returning is the first step towards identifying an appropriate management plan.
+The good news is that recurrent vulvovaginal candidiasis (recurrent thrush) is a recognised clinical condition.
+Understanding why symptoms keep returning is often the first step towards identifying an appropriate management plan.

 What Is Recurrent Thrush?